interactive3dgraphicscourse-uniud-2019/product-configuration-2019-iuri-lenzi/journey.md

 We noticed that the mesh could be decomposed properly in some component with exactly one homogeneous material (emissive materials or metals).

-Soon we also have realized that using vertex color for component identification wasn't the best choice so we ahve decided to **split the mesh in 9 components** and load each one independently in the sceene.
+Soon we also have realized that using vertex color for component identification wasn't the best choice so we have decided to **split the mesh in 9 components** and load each one independently in the scene.
 This decomposition reminded us of the idea of creating a command to explode the mesh and inspect any single component in a separate view.

 Finally we encounter an issue cause the arc-reactor presents 10 coils and each one is made by a copper wire rolled around a metal structure; for its nature this component cannot (easily) be decomposed in two separated meshes so we decided to set two different `vertex colors` (`red` and `green`) in order to be able to recognize the two parts in the shading process.